Electric Bikes Tours In Vermont

-Electric bikes are pedal assisted.
+Electric bikes are pedal-assisted.
 They are not completely motorized, like a moped or scooter.
 You still have to peddle in order to for the bike move.
 However, the motor gives you a little turbo boost when you need it.
 This is especially helpful for getting up hills or if you are carrying kids on the back of your bike.
 I was amazed at how much zip they have.
-Just like a regular bike, there are gears and you can adjust the pedal assisted motor from low, to medium to high.
+Just like a regular bike, there are gears and you can adjust the pedal-assisted motor from low to medium to high.

 Lamoille Valley Bike Tours

-Lamoille Valley Bike Tours invited my family to try out their bicyles.
+Lamoille Valley Bike Tours invited my family to try out their bicycles.
 They are a mobile company that sometimes operates from multiple locations.
 You will find them in Oxbow Park and on other days in Old Mill Park in Johnson.

 They offer several tour options.
 We choose the self-guided tour so that we could go at our own pace.
 However, they also offer Bike and Brew, Sunset, Teahouse, and Family Picnic tours.
 LVBT supplies helmets, maps, and paper ride guides that have suggestions for places to stop along the way.

 It takes approximately 45 minutes to get to Johnson.
 It is the perfect destination for a half-day ride.
-Once in town, we grabbed a quick bite to eat at on the porch at Wicked Wings.
+Once in town, we grabbed a quick bite to eat on the porch at Wicked Wings.
 Although the town is small, there are several restaurants and shops like Johnson Woolen Mills, the Marvin Country store, and Ebenezer Books.

 On the way back to Morrisville you can stop and check out the Lamoille River which runs parallel to the bike path.
 There are several places where you can get down to the water and dip your toes in.

 Just before returning to Oxbow Park pop into Lost Nation Brewing for a cold beverage.
-They have a large outdoor Biergarten, an indoor taproom and serve pub style food on the deck.
+They have a large outdoor Biergarten, an indoor taproom, and serve pub-style food on the deck.

 Electronic biking with Lamoille Valley Bike Tours is a great activity for families of all ages.
 Their Yuba Spicy Curry Cargo bikes can be outfitted with two child seats (ages 6 months – 6 Years).
 Alternately, it can have one child seat and one padded rear seat (ages 6 yrs- adult).
 Despite the extra weight of two people, you can ride along effortlessly thanks to the pedal assist.